New growth and internationalization in the sixteenth century

 The empirical-practical orientation of medicine following Paracelsus and Andreas Vesal was the basis for University of Basel’s international reputation, which stood out as unique in this regard among German universities.
 Scholars in the Faculty of Law combined modern, in-depth source studies with references to the medieval tradition of glosses and commentaries, while those in the liberal arts emphasized ancient languages and the study of classical authors such as Homer, Demosthenes, Thucydides, Cicero, Livy, and Caesar, in addition to the Aristotelian texts that were traditionally the focus of university education.
 The education of theologians was based on philologically correct editions of the Holy Scriptures.
 Teaching methods overall were updated: the traditional practice of text dictation was supplemented by commentaries and glosses of the printed texts.
 Even the eminent Reformer Oekolampad provided German summaries with his lectures to facilitate understanding.

 The intellectual profile of the university was shaped by figures such as the jurists Bonifacius and Basileus Amerbach, the physicians Felix Platter and Theodor Zwinger, and the scholars Celio Secondo Curione and Sebastian Castellio.
 These men contributed to Basel’s influence through their expanded cultural horizon and critical spirit, in addition to their extensive personal networks and specific scholarly achievements.
 Others scholars such as Paracelsus, Vesal, or Petrus Ramus left a lasting impression despite their brief stays in Basel, while men such as Martin Borrhaus, Sebastian Münster, Heinrich Panataleon, and Christian Wurstisen contributed to the humanistically motivated tolerance that characterized the university at the time.
-The anatomist and botanist Caspar Bauhin and the Buxtorf family of Hebraists should also be noted as figures of outstanding scientific importance towards the end of the sixteenth century.
+The anatomist and botanist Caspar Bauhin and the Buxtorf family of Hebraists should also be noted as figures of outstanding scientific importance toward the end of the sixteenth century.

 All this meant that the university was able to attract a growing number of students in the following years.
 Enrollments grew from 18 in 1532, the year the university was reopened, to 175 in 1580, when new enrollments reached the highest level during the entire period from the sixteenth to the eighteenth century.
 Of the 5,600 students who enrolled between 1532 and 1600, no less than one-fifth came from outside the German-speaking world, with 500 students from France, 250 from Friesland and the Netherlands, 150 from Poland and Lithuania, 100 from England, 70 from Italy, and 60 from Scandinavia.